fuseainl/attendee/docs/transcription.md

 ### Custom Async (Bring Your Own Platform)

-Let's you use your own self-hosted transcription service.
-This is ideal if you want full control over your transcription infrastructure, need to keep audio data on-premises, or want to use a custom transcription model.
+For Attendee self-hosters only.
+Lets you use your own self-hosted transcription service.
 See the [Custom Async Transcription](custom_async_transcription.md) page for more details.